Unaussprechlichen Kulten: Role in the Cthulhu Mythos

 The following is a fictional account of the origin of Unaussprechlichen Kulten and its significance in the mythos.

 Unaussprechlichen Kulten is believed to have been written by Friedrich Wilhelm von Junzt.
-The first edition of the German text (referred to by some as "the Black Book") appeared in 1839 in Düsseldorf.
+The first edition of the German text (referred to by some as "The Black Book") appeared during 1839 in Düsseldorf.
+Fewer than a thousand copies were issued.
 The English edition was issued by Bridewall in London in 1845, but (being meant to sell purely based on shock-value) contained numerous misprints and was badly translated.
-A heavily expurgated (a full quarter of the original material) edition was later issued in New York by Golden Goblin Press in 1909, but sold few copies as its high production costs made it prohibitively expensive.
+A lavishly illustrated but heavily expurgated (a full quarter of the original material) edition was later issued in New York by Golden Goblin Press in 1909, but sold few copies as its high production costs made it prohibitively expensive.
 Original editions in German have a heavy leather cover and iron clasps.
 Few copies of the earliest edition still exist because most were burnt by their owners when word of von Junzt's gruesome demise became common knowledge.
 An edition is known to be kept in a locked vault at the Miskatonic University library and some book collectors/occult scholars have managed to find copies.
 At least one copy is known to have been present at the abandoned church on Federal Hill in Lovecraft's short story "The Haunter of the Dark".

-The text contains information on cults that worship pre-human deities such as Ghatanothoa and includes hieroglyphs relating to the latter.
-There is also information on more recent cults including that of Bran Mak Morn, The Dark Man.
+The text contains information on cults who worship pre-human deities such as Ghatanothoa and includes hieroglyphs relating to the latter.
+There is also information on more recent cults including that of Bran Mak Morn, or "The Dark Man."
 It is from this work that the tale of the doomed heretic T'yog is most commonly sourced.
 The principal obscurity of the book is von Junzt's use of the word keys—"a phrase used many times by him, in various relations"—in connection with certain items and locations, such as the Black Stone and the Temple of the Toad (possibly associated with Tsathoggua) in Honduras.